cloudevents/sdk-javascript/README.md

 Receiver.check(Object, Map)

 /*
- * Checks and parse as Cloudevent
+ * Checks and parse as CloudEvent
  */
-Cloudevent Receiver.parse(Object, Map)
+CloudEvent Receiver.parse(Object, Map)
 ```

 > See how to implement the method injection [here](lib/specs/spec_0_1.js#L17)